Customer-managed keys for Azure Storage encryption

 You can use your own encryption key to protect the data in your storage account.
 When you specify a customer-managed key, that key is used to protect and control access to the key that encrypts your data.
 Customer-managed keys offer greater flexibility to manage access controls.

-You must use either Azure Key Vault or Azure Key Vault Managed Hardware Security Model (HSM) (preview) to store your customer-managed keys.
 You can either create your own keys and store them in the key vault or managed HSM, or you can use the Azure Key Vault APIs to generate keys.
 The storage account and the key vault or managed HSM must be in the same region and in the same Azure Active Directory (Azure AD) tenant, but they can be in different subscriptions.

 Azure Key Vault and Azure Key Vault Managed HSM support the same APIs and management interfaces for configuration.